MEF International School Istanbul: Science

-The MEFIS science program uses the Cambridge program, which has an emphasis on human biology, and enables candidates to better understand the technological world in which they live, and take an informed interest in science and scientific developments.
-Candidates learn about the basic principles of biology through a mix of theoretical and practical studies.
-Chemistry and Physics are also sciences taught at MEFIS.
+The MEFIS science program places an emphasis on exploring the transdisciplinary nature of science to understand natural phenomena and how they apply to theoretical and real-world applications.
+All students develop a firm foundation in scientific inquiry and the core scientific disciplines: biology, chemistry, and physics.
+This approach enables students to better understand the technological world in which they live, and take an informed interest in science and scientific developments.
+Students learn about the biology, chemistry, and physics through a mix of theoretical and practical studies.
+Students can further their study in these subjects in the IB Diploma Program in grades 11 and 12.